TehAppKiller/bazarr-tak/README.md

 Bazarr Release 1+\
 ffmpeg snap is required as Bazarr dependency.\
-gnome and mesa snaps are required as ffmpeg dependencies.\
 Build with sqlite (database), ffmpeg + mediainfo (metadata), unar (decompress)\
 Service is restarted on any condition.